dottydaily/Very-Basic-Compose-State/app/src/main/java/com/example/verybasiccomposestate/sessionoutline/outline.md

   - What happen to the state in remember if the owner (composable function) has exited the composition?
   - What happen to the state in remember if the app make a configuration changes?

+## Q&A Is Remember function in Compose always use with a mutable value?

 ## Stateful vs Stateless

-- What is Stateful / Stateless
+- What is Stateful / Stateless (Stateful is Composable function that own state, Stateless is the opposite of Stateful)
   - Which one is better?
   - How to convert Stateful to Stateless?
   - Explain what is this approach call?

-## Example
+## Example (In `answer` branch)

 - Card view
 - Car animation.
-(Sneak peak of how to do an Animation in Compose)
+(Sneak peak of how to do an Animation in Compose) (CarAnimation.kt)
-- Extra : State hosting in ViewModel.
+- Extra : State hosting in ViewModel
+- Extra : Convert LiveData to State.